thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 {: .copy-code}

 Where
-${requestId} - the number that corresponds with the firmware update times.
+**${requestId}** - number corresponding to the number of firmware updates.
 The ${requestId} has to be different for each firmware update.
-${chunk} - the size of the firmware.
+**${chunk}** - the size of the firmware in bytes.
 The chunks are counted from 0.
 The device must increment the chunk index for each request until the chunk size is zero.

 For each new firmware update, you need to change the request ID and subscribe to